-I was raised in a typical middle-class family in Sydney, Australia and was loved by both of my parents.
+I was raised in a typical middle-class family in Sydney, Australia, and was loved by both of my parents.
 My mum was a non-practicing Catholic, and my dad was Church of England.
-My brother and I were both baptised Church of England.
-Practically speaking, my family did not follow any religion or have any strong beliefs, but they were good people who freely gave their time to others, and volunteered in our local community.
+My brother and I were both baptized Church of England.
+Practically speaking, my family did not follow any religion or have any strong beliefs, but they were good people who freely gave their time to others and volunteered in our local community.
 I had a few friends who went to church, and although sometimes I went with them, upon starting high school, I started to think that church was only for “uncool” people.
-I learnt a bit about Adam and Eve, and I’m sure other things, but I didn’t take in very much.
+I learned a bit about Adam and Eve, and I’m sure other things, but I didn’t take in very much.
 Throughout my teenage years, I sometimes went to “fellowship” at the local church.
 It wasn’t because I had any interest in religion, but rather I had some friends who went, and there were some really cute guys!

 In my teen years I pretty much did as I pleased.
 I smoked, I got drunk most weekends, tried some light drugs, and did the bare minimum at school.
-I was not a “bad” teenager; I collected for the Salvation Army, coached junior netball and baseball, played sports, had a part time job and I was a loyal friend, I just … did what I wanted.
+I was not a “bad” teenager; I collected for the Salvation Army, coached junior netball and baseball, played sports, had a part time job, and I was a loyal friend, I just … did what I wanted.

 I met my now husband, Rohan, when I was 17, during the Christmas holidays just before I began year 12 in school.
 He was two years older than me, and there was something different about him.
 Rohan had a quiet sense of peace about him, and unlike most of my friends and me, he didn’t smoke and didn’t drink much.
 He was very respectful to his parents, particularly his mum, and he just had a nice way about him.